Inventory Triage

 File requirements & supported formats

-Required columns — common ERP names are recognized automatically:
+Required columns — common ERP names recognized automatically:

 File format